-Up to date aeronautical information relevant to the intended flight or flights is published in the UK AIP, (Air Pilot), NOTAMs and AICs.
+Up to date aeronautical information relevant to the intended flight or flights is published in the UK AIP, (Aeronautical Information Publication), Notice to Airmen (NOTAMs) and Aeronautical Information Circulars (AICs).
 These documents must be accessible to the pilot either as hard copy or online.